edkelly303/elm-order-safe-json-object-decoders/README.md

     }
 ```

+### API differences

-Here are the other API differences:
+Here are the other API differences from `NoRedInk/elm-json-decode-pipeline`:

 * We open our decoding pipeline with a function called `record` instead
   of `succeed`.